chef/chef-web-docs/chef_master/source/profile_store.rst

 .. tag profile_store

-The Profile Store is the page for compliance tests that are provided by chef.
+The Profile Store is the page for compliance tests that are provided by Chef.
 It provides an easily searchable repository with a user-friendly web interface.
-Profiles that are part of the Profile Store are accessible by any Automate user.
+Profiles that are part of the Profile Store are accessible by any Chef Automate user.

 There are two ways of using the Profile Store: